-Even if we comply with all FDA regulatory requirements, we may never obtain regulatory approval for any of our drug candidates.
-If we fail to obtain regulatory approval for any of our drug candidates we will have fewer commercial products, if any, and corresponding lower product revenues, if any.
-Even if we receive regulatory approval of our drug candidates, such approval may involve limitations on the indications and conditions of use or marketing claims we may make for our products.
+Even if we or our collaborators comply with all FDA regulatory requirements, our drug candidates may never obtain regulatory approval.
+If we or our collaborators fail to obtain regulatory approval for any of our drug candidates we will have fewer commercial products, if any, and corresponding lower product revenues, if any.
+Even if our drug candidates receive regulatory approval, such approval may involve limitations on the indications and conditions of use or marketing claims may be made for our products.
 Further, later discovery of previously unknown problems or adverse events could result in additional regulatory restrictions, including withdrawal of products.
-The FDA may also require us to commit to perform lengthy Phase IV post-approval clinical trials, for which we would have to expend additional resources, which could have an adverse effect on our operating results and financial condition.
+The FDA may also require us or our collaborators to commit to perform lengthy Phase IV post-approval clinical trials.
+Our expending additional resources on such trials would have an adverse effect on our operating results and financial condition.

-In jurisdictions outside the United States, we must receive marketing authorizations from the appropriate regulatory authorities before we can commercialize our drugs.
+In jurisdictions outside the United States, we or our collaborators must receive marketing authorizations from the appropriate regulatory authorities before commercializing our drugs.
 Regulatory approval processes outside the United States generally include all of the aforementioned requirements and risks associated with FDA approval.

-If we are unable to design, conduct and complete clinical trials successfully, we will not be able to obtain regulatory approval for our drug candidates.
+If we or our collaborators are unable to design, conduct and complete clinical trials successfully, our drug candidates will not be able to receive regulatory approval.

-In order to obtain FDA approval for any of our drug candidates, we must submit to the FDA an NDA that demonstrates with substantive evidence that the drug candidate is both safe and effective in humans for its intended use.
+In order to obtain FDA approval for any of our drug candidates, we or our collaborators must submit to the FDA an NDA that demonstrates with substantive evidence that the drug candidate is both safe and effective in humans for its intended use.
 This demonstration requires significant research and animal tests, which are referred to as preclinical studies, as well as human tests, which are referred to as clinical trials.

-Results from our Phase I clinical programs may not support moving a drug candidate to Phase II or Phase III clinical trials.
-Our Phase III clinical trials may not demonstrate the safety or efficacy of our drug candidates.
+Results from Phase I clinical programs may not support moving a drug candidate to Phase II or Phase III clinical trials.
+Phase III clinical trials may not demonstrate the safety or efficacy of our drug candidates.
 Success in preclinical studies and early clinical trials does not ensure that later clinical trials will be successful.
 Results of later clinical trials may not replicate the results of prior clinical trials and preclinical studies.
-Even if the results of our Phase III clinical trials are positive, we may have to commit substantial time and additional resources to conducting further preclinical studies and clinical trials before we can obtain FDA approval for any of our drug candidates.
+Even if the results of Phase III clinical trials are positive, we or our collaborators may have to commit substantial time and additional resources to conducting further preclinical studies and clinical trials before obtaining FDA approval for any of our drug candidates.

 Clinical trials are very expensive and difficult to design and implement, in part because they are subject to rigorous requirements.
 The clinical trial process also consumes a significant amount of time.
-Furthermore, if participating patients in clinical trials suffer drug-related adverse reactions during the course of such clinical trials, or if we or the FDA believe that participating patients are being exposed to unacceptable health risks, we will have to suspend or terminate our clinical trials.
-Failure can occur at any stage of the clinical trials, and we could encounter problems that cause us to abandon or repeat clinical trials.
+Furthermore, if participating patients in clinical trials suffer drug-related adverse reactions during the course of such clinical trials, or if we, our collaborators or the FDA believe that participating patients are being exposed to unacceptable health risks, such clinical trials will have to be suspended or terminated.
+Failure can occur at any stage of the clinical trials, and we or our collaborators could encounter problems that cause abandonment or repetition of clinical trials.

-Our clinical trials with Remoxy and our future clinical trials for other drug candidates for treatment of pain measure clinical symptoms, such as pain and physical dependence.
-These symptoms are not biologically measurable.
-The success of Remoxy and our other abuse resistant drug candidates in clinical trials depends on reaching statistically significant changes in patients' symptoms based on clinician-rated scales.
+Our clinical trials with REMOXY and our potential future clinical trials for other drug candidates for treatment of pain measure clinical symptoms, such as pain and physical dependence that are not biologically measurable.
+The success in clinical trials of REMOXY and our other drug candidates designed to reduce potential risks of unintended use depends on reaching statistically significant changes in patients' symptoms based on clinician-rated scales.
 Due in part to a lack of consensus on standardized processes for assessing clinical outcomes, these scores may or may not be reliable, useful or acceptable to regulatory agencies.